-- Check our post about Travel Medicine to get tips to keep heathy during your trip!
+- Check our post about Travel Medicine to get tips to keep healthy during your trip!

 I hope Namib Desert will be as delightful to you as it was to me.

-No wonder why I went back there in 2018 and Namibia is now one of my favourite countries.
+No wonder why I went back there in 2018 and Namibia is now one of my favorite countries.